alexiscarter/mycorrhizal_succession_iceCommunities/README.md

 Raw sequences from ITS and trnL amplification are deposited at https://doi.org/10.5281/zenodo.6620359

-Please cite original data if you used them as: Alessia Guerrieri, Aurélie Bonin, Ludovic Gielly, & Gentile Francesco Ficetola.
+If you used any of the data, please cite as: Alessia Guerrieri, Aurélie Bonin, Ludovic Gielly, & Gentile Francesco Ficetola.
 (2022).
 Raw sequencing data for studying the colonization of soil communities after glacier retreat [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.6620359

 Related article: TBA